 Nagao Masakage served as a bushō during the Sengoku period.
-Masakage was the head of the Ueda-Nagao clan and lord of Sakado Castle in Echigo Province.
+Masakage was the head of the Ueda-Nagao clan and lord of Sakato Castle in Echigo Province.
 He was the father of Uesugi Kagekatsu.

 In 1526, Masakage was born as the son of Nagao Fusanaga.
 Having the lineage of the Ueda-Nagao clan, he was a distant relative of Nagao Kagetora (later known as Uesugi Kenshin).
 His grandmother on his father’s side was a daughter of the Jōjō-Uesugi family.
 His wife, Sentōin, was the daughter of Nagao Tamekage and the older sister of Kagetora (of a different mother).

 In 1547, when a dispute erupted between Kagetora and Nagao Harukage in the Fuchū-Nagao family, Masakage sided with Harukage.
-The Koshi-Nagao clan who were opposed to the Ueda-Nagao clan supported Kagetora.
+The Koshi-Nagao family who were opposed to the Ueda-Nagao family supported Kagetora.
 In the twelfth month of 1548, Harukage transferred headship of the clan to Kagetora and retired.

 In 1550, owing to dissatisfaction with the family succession, Kagetora launched a rebellion.
 In 1551, Masakage incurred a fierce attack from Kagetora and surrendered.
+This is known as the Siege of Sakato Castle.
 At this time, to validate the settlement, Masakage received as his formal wife Ayahime (Kagetora’s older sister later known as Sentōin).

 Thereafter, Masakage was active as a senior retainer of Kagetora, leading Ueda forces under his command.
 In 1556, when Kagetora sought to abandon the headship of the clan and enter the priesthood, Masakage convinced him to stay and revert to his position.
 In 1560, he was assigned to be the steward of Kasugayama Castle and served meritoriously.